zenirodrigo/TandemRepeatEXplorer/README.md

 ### 📂 Inputs
 1. Genome FASTA file(s) (space-separated)
 2. Number of chromosome sequences (contigs) to use from each genome FASTA
-3. Reference FASTA file(s) (satDNA monomers OR a satelitome multi-FASTA)
+3. Reference FASTA file(s) (satDNA monomers OR a satellitome multi-FASTA)
 4. Repeat multiplier (number of monomers to build arrays for BLAST sensitivity)
 5. Number of parallel jobs
 6. Top-10 selection mode (FASTA order or abundance)